 Key Differences Between New Mexico and Wyoming Car Accidents

 Each state has its own unique auto accident laws.
 Comparing the different statutes for car accidents in New Mexico and Wyoming, for instance, can show how each state can have a specific approach when it comes to car accident claims.
-Both states require automobile owners to maintain liability insurance on their vehicles, and both states set limits on when a claim can be made.

 However, the final outcome of a car accident case in one state can be much different than the final outcome in the other.
 Here are a few of the basic differences in how car accidents cases are handled in each state.

 If you have been seriously hurt or have had a loved one die in an accident, the Wyoming personal injury lawyers at The Spence Law Firm are here to help.
 Call (844) 477-3623 or contact us online to get started.

 The first significant difference in Wyoming and New Mexico accident law is the amount of time in which a claimant can move forward with a valid claim.

 What Is the Statute of Limitations in New Mexico?